wp-plugins/fg-joomla-to-wordpress/readme.txt

 * Initial version: Import Joomla 1.5 sections, categories, posts and images

 == Upgrade Notice ==

+= 1.1.1 =
+Manage sections and categories duplicates

 = 1.1.0 =
 You can restart an import where it left after a crash (for big databases).